joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 ###Code Management
 All code sent to the SPDX Dashboard group will be managed through Pull Requests (https://help.github.com/articles/using-pull-requests) in GitHub.
 Following the pull request, the submitted code will be reviewed by all members of the Dashboard team.
 If the submitted code is accepted, the Dashboard team will pull the code and add it to the SPDX Dashboard repository.
-(Will we notify peeps if it has been accepted?)
+Following, the party that submitted the pull request will receive notification that their submission has been accepted.

 ### Use Cases
 ####Editing